NrgXnat/xnat-themes/README.md

 Custom CSS style overrides will be automatically loaded from `/css/theme.css`, and redefined style rules will override default styles contained in the main `app.css` file.
-If you need to load more css files, you can do so with a simple `@include` statement in the `theme.css` file or include them as any other stylesheet in your theme's custom pages.
+If you need to load more css files, you can do so with a simple `@import` statement in the `theme.css` file or include them as you would any other stylesheet in your theme's custom pages.

 ### Theme JavaScript File(s)